-- 1. All major residential developments (as defined in national policy) will look to maximise affordable housing delivery and be required to deliver a minimum of: - a.
+- All major residential developments (as defined in national policy) will look to maximise affordable housing delivery and be required to deliver a minimum of: - a.
 25% affordable homes in the Telford built-up area; and - b.
-35% affordable homes in Newport and the rural area

-- 2. The council will, as per NPPF requirements, secure 25% of all affordable housing, through section 106 agreements, as First Homes. - 3.
-Developments providing affordable housing above these targets (up to 100%) will be supported where it meets local housing needs, creates mixed and balanced communities and conforms to other relevant policies within the Local Plan. - 7.29 Early involvement with the council and Registered Providers in site discussions is strongly advised, preferably at the pre-application stage, in order to ensure that affordable housing provision will meet relevant required minimum thresholds set out in Policy HO4.
-There are a number of sources for affordable housing, including Section 106 funding, Homes England Grant and capital investment by Registered Providers.
-Approximately half of all affordable housing in the borough is secured through Homes England Grant Funding with the remainder secured through planning via Section 106 agreements. - 7.30 The thresholds for affordable housing delivery for the built up area of Telford (25%) as well as Newport and the Rural Area (35%) has been established from the council's Economic and Housing Needs Assessment Part 1(18).
-In order to justify the percentage of affordable housing need it was recognised that the least affordable area within the borough is set in the rural area and Newport, comparatively the built up area of Telford has a higher percentage of existing affordable housing. - 7.31 This reaffirms to the councils position that the requirement for affordable housing is higher in Newport and the rural area, whereas the percentage of affordable housing units within the built up area of Telford is reflective of higher levels of brownfield development. - 7.32 The NPPF defines the types of affordable housing.
-The May 2021 Ministerial Statement added First Homes as a new type of affordable housing and the NPPF requires Local Planning Authorities to secure a minimum of 25% of affordable homes secured by section 106 agreements as First Homes.
-The council have an adopted First Homes Position Statement that sets out local requirements for the delivery of First Homes. - 7.33 The council, will in principle, support the delivery of schemes that provide up to 100% affordable housing.
+35% affordable homes in Newport and the rural area - The council will, as per NPPF requirements, secure a tenure mix across both affordable housing for rent and affordable home ownership tenures.
+The tenure mix should be identified through discussions with the local authority, and informed by the latest Government guidance. - 3.
+Developments providing affordable housing above these targets (up to 100%) will be supported where it meets local

+- housing needs, creates mixed and balanced communities and conforms to other relevant policies within the Local Plan. - 4.
+Developments that do not meet the policy requirements must provide a clear justification supported by a viability assessment. - 9.33 Early involvement with the council and Registered Providers in site discussions is strongly advised, preferably at the pre-application stage, in order to ensure that affordable housing provision will meet relevant required minimum thresholds set out in Policy HO4.
+In meeting the above proportion set out with policy HO4 there are a number of sources for affordable housing, including Section 106 funding, Homes England Grant and capital investment by Registered Providers.
+Approximately half of all affordable housing in the borough is secured through Homes England Grant Funding with the remainder secured through planning via Section106 agreements. - 9.34 The thresholds for affordable housing delivery for the built up area of Telford (25%) as well as Newport and the Rural Area (35%) has been established from the council's Economic and Housing Needs Assessment Part 1(18).
+In order to justify the percentage of affordable housing need it was recognised that the least affordable area within the borough is set in the rural area and Newport, comparatively the built up area of Telford has a higher percentage of existing affordable housing.

+- This reaffirms to the councils position that the requirement for affordable housing is higher in Newport and the rural area, whereas the percentage of affordable housing units within the built up area of Telford is reflective of higher levels of brownfield development and property values in general. - The NPPF defines the types of affordable housing, this includes affordable housing for rent, discounted market sales housing and other affordable routes to home ownership. - 9.37 The council, will in principle, support the delivery of schemes that provide up to 100% affordable housing.
 These are schemes that are often delivered by registered providers and can have significant benefits including higher quality homes, more energy efficient homes and wider regeneration benefits to the local area.
 A recent example of this has been the demolition of a 1950's flatted scheme on High Street, Wellington and replacement with new housing that will help transform the area.